 Press & Awards

-This home was featured on the 2015 Homes By Architects tour and was awarded a 2016 Home of the Month award by AIA Minnesota and the Star-Tribune!
+This home was featured on the 2015 Homes By Architects tour, in Star Tribune, and in Licensed Architect.
+It has also been awarded a 2016 Home of the Month award, a 2016 Residential Architects Vision and Excellence award, and an Association of Licensed Architects - Gold Design award.

 - Project Team